Skip to Content

 Most people understand the concept of self-sharpening to mean that the knives stay sharp with no physical intervention necessary by the knife owner.

-As people, we are always looking for better, more efficient ways to get mundane tasks done in less time and with the as little inconvenience as possible.
+As people, we are always looking for better, more efficient ways to get mundane tasks done in less time and with as little inconvenience as possible.

 This penchant of humankind has led to the development of self-sharpening knives that require less maintenance than standard knives.

-Knife manufacturers saw this as an opportunity to present knives to the public that do not require sharpening as frequently as other knives, and no special skill is required to keep these knives sharp.
+Knife manufacturers saw this as an opportunity to present knives to the public that do not require sharpening as frequently as other knives and no special skill is required to keep these knives sharp.

 We have already seen how there is nothing special about the knives or the steel they are made from, so the secret of the self-sharpening process lies elsewhere.
 The self-sharpening mechanism is related to the storage housing for the knives rather than any special property of the knives themselves.